deerings/deerings/README.md

 - 📫 How to reach me:
 - ⚡ Fun fact: ...
 -->
-- 🔭 I work at Naval Health Research Center in the Sleep, Tactical Efficiency, and Endurance Lab (STEEL).
+- 🔭 I work at Naval Health Research Center in the Warfighter Performance Department.
-- 🧑🏻‍🎓 I’m also a second year Masters student at UCSD Halıcıoğlu Data Science Institute.
+- 🧑🏻‍🎓 I’m a second year Masters student at UCSD Halıcıoğlu Data Science Institute.
 - 🌱 This quarter I'm learning about Human-Centered AI (DSC266R) and completing my Capstone Project (DSC288R).

 - 💬 Want to see what I've been up to lately?
 Check out [my portfolio](https://deerings.github.io/my-portfolio).